 As a group, we were supposed to follow a tour map with important spots around campus that provide context on the community we all agreed to join.
 While I was excited about this introduction to my new surroundings, my PHINS group leader was less enthusiastic, to say the least.
 She was hesitant to take us to 40th Street to see some of the murals, and this hesitancy was clear through her body language and the ways she spoke about Philadelphia in other parts of the tour.
 I encouraged our group to keep going anyway and see these important parts of the community we are, indeed, living in.

 Yet, that was not even the worst part of it all.
 The cherry on top was that, once we arrived, it was almost as if we had walked all the way to 40th Street for no reason.
 Our guide quickly said we had arrived and pointed across the busy street at the mural.
 For a brief moment, I sensed that a few eyes had joined mine in looking at the intricate loops and faded colors, but I soon felt them return back to the conversations they believed were more important.
-In that moment, I stepped in and shared my limited knowledge on what the Black Bottom is/was and the relationship to Penn, and therefore us.
+In that moment, I stepped in and shared my limited knowledge on what the Black Bottom is and was and the relationship to Penn, and therefore us.
 I didn’t want that moment to be wasted.

 What I am hoping to convey here is this: The average Penn student shows up with a preconceived notion of what West Philadelphia is.
 Without any lived experiences in Philadelphia, many judge the city without ever giving it a chance.
 “Don’t go past 40th Street,” a phrase I’ve heard repeated numerous times, stokes a fear of what exists beyond the Penn bubble.
 Regardless of the intent behind that statement, the words themselves cause harm by “othering” those past 40th Street and by ignoring the systemic issues that exist in West Philadelphia because of powers like Penn.
 In fact, when mapping crime statistics in the area, there are no hotspots before 52nd Street, likely due to the heavy Penn police presence.

 While fears or thoughts about the unknown are natural, when your only representation of West Philadelphia is based on negative stories you’ve heard, sensationalist images from the media, or safety apps with real-time alerts, you should consider how your perspective might be unfairly biased.
-While it’s important we have these alerts for our safety, it is equally as important that we remember they aren’t representative of West Philadelphia, or even Philadelphia, as a whole.
+While it’s important we have these alerts for our safety, it is equally as important that we remember they aren’t representative of West Philadelphia — or even Philadelphia as a whole.

 When you arrive and begin living at Penn, you must realize you have entered a place with real people and lives that existed before you.
 As a Penn student, you have agreed to cultivate responsible citizenship, and by extension, respect for others, by recognizing the dignity and humanity of your new neighbors.
 Tread lightly.
 While caution is best practice in any city, fear and judgment only produce negative stereotypes and prevent you from fully engaging.
 Regardless of what you think about Philadelphia and your safety here, you can do your part in destigmatizing the city and those who are native to it.

 Go on a walk, take the SEPTA, and challenge the narrative.
 This is the time to get to know the history and culture of a new city, and that education can’t be exclusionary.
-And remember that the way you speak about a place and its people has an impact.
+And, remember that the way you speak about a place and its people has an impact.

 MARIE DILLARD is a College first year studying history and urban studies from Englewood, N.J.
 Her email is mdilla@sas.upenn.edu.